-- 1. At the start of each game, captains from both teams meet at midfield for the coin toss to determine who starts with the ball.
-The visiting team calls the toss. - 2.
-The winner of the coin toss has the choice of offense or defense.
+1. At the start of each game, captains from both teams meet at midfield for the coin toss to determine who starts with the ball.
+The visiting team calls the toss.

+2. The winner of the coin toss has the choice of offense or defense.
 The loser of the coin toss has the choice of direction.
-Possession changes to start the second half to the team that started the game on defense. - 3.
-(D3-D4 ONLY) The offensive team takes possession of the ball at its 10-yard line and has four (4) downs to cross midfield.
+Possession changes to start the second half to the team that started the game on defense.

+3. The offensive team takes possession of the ball at its 5-yard line and has four (4) downs to cross midfield.
 Once a team crosses midfield, it has three (3) downs to score a touchdown.

-D1-D2, will have four (4) downs to cross midfield.
-Once a team crosses midfield, it has four (4) downs to score a touchdown.

-- a.
-If the offensive team fails to cross midfield, on 4 downs, the offensive team has the choice to go for the next line-to-gain or give the opposing team the ball on the 10-yard line.
-If the offensive team does not cross the next line-to-gain on a 4th down, the possession will be turned over at the spot of ball. - b.
-Offensive Teams MUST declare 4th down intent.
-"Go for it or Give Possession", when asked by the referee and prior to 'Ready for Play'. - c.
-If the offense fails to score, after crossing midfield the ball changes possession and the new offensive Team starts at its 10-yard line.
+a.
+If the offensive team fails to cross midfield, on 3 downs, and elect to "punt" on 4th down, possession of the ball changes and the opposition starts its drive from its own 5-yard line.
+If the offensive team goes for it on 4th down and does not cross field, the opposing team will start its possession from the spot.

+b.
+Offensive Teams MUST declare 4th down intent; "Play or Punt", when asked by the referee and prior to the 'Ready for Play'.

+c.
+Teams may use a timeout only to change the declaration of "Play" at any time prior to the expiration of the play clock.

+d.
+If the declaration is "Punt" the ball changes possession and will be placed at the opposing Team's 5-yard line, 1st down, with NO option to change the declaration.

+e.
+If the offense fails to score, after crossing midfield the ball changes possession and the new offensive Team starts at its 5-yard line